Youth Race Squad

-The YRS is free to any club member but there are criteria for sailors to be included in the YRS.
+The YRS programme is free to any club member but there are criteria for sailors to be included in the YRS.

-4) Suitable clothing to attend the coaching session, including sailing gear for the sailor to be on the water for at least 90 minutes (i.e. Wet suit, dry suit, thermal gear) - it can still be cold in Spring/Autumn.
+5) They must have suitable clothing to attend the coaching session, including sailing gear for the sailor to be on the water for at least 90 minutes (i.e. Wet suit, dry suit, thermal gear) - it can still be cold in Spring/Autumn.

-5) Be available to attend the planned sessions with a willingness to listen, learn and follow instructions from the coaches.
+6) They must be available to attend the planned sessions with a willingness to listen, learn and follow instructions from the coaches.

 7) Parents/guardians are required to assist the coaches by providing safety cover (on the water as rib drivers/safety crews) and also as shore assistants (they will need buoyancy aid and be willing to get wet in helping launch/retrieve boats as required).
 The programme is run by volunteer club members so parents need to be around at every session in case 'extra hands' are needed.

 If you feel a junior (aged between 11 - 16) meets the above criteria fully then contact the YRS coordinators Martin & Stephanie Gunn by email email@example.com to arrange our ON THE WATER ASSESSMENT and discuss if this is the right option.